BenoitTran/TDP/README.md

 # Tropical Dynamic Programming (TDP)

-Two julia 1.4. notebooks to illustrate TDP in a linear-polyhedral framework.
+Two Julia 1.4.
+Notebooks to illustrate TDP in a linear-polyhedral framework.

 See inside each notebook for a short introduction.